zapabob/ROCm/docs/install/linux/install-quick.md

 :::
 ::::

 ::::{rubric} 2.
-Update the new repository
+Update the new repository.
 ::::

 ```shell